DeloitteAU/react-habitat/readme-in-es5.md

 ### Use encoded JSON in HTML attributes

-HTML encoding will be required with any JSON you set into attributes so content can be preserved and properly rendered.
+When passing JSON to an attribute, you will need to encode the value so that content can be preserved and properly rendered.

 As a general rule, escape the following characters with HTML entity encoding: